GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Knowledge Handler

 Step 2: we vary the prompts by changing the examples provided for few-shots learning.
-Specifically, we manually prepare $K$ examples and store them in an \textit{Example Pool}.
+We manually prepare $K$ examples and store them in an \textit{Example Pool}.
 Then we randomly sample $n$ examples for each prompt ($n \leq K$).
-It is important to note that it is impractical to provide all samples at once.
-Except for the maximum token limits of LLM (e.g., ChatGPT has an upper limit of 4097 tokens \cite{luo2023chatgpt}), too many examples lead to longer response time and the possible redundancy and conflict between examples can confuse LLM.
-In our experiments, we set $K=10$ and $n=3$.
+Specifically, we manually prepare 10 examples ($K=10$) since 10 examples are empirically good enough to meet the diversity requirement of ensemble algorithms \cite{10.1145/3551349.3559555}.
+More examples can be added if domain experts are available.
+Regarding the $n$, more sampled examples might provide better results.
+However, this leads to a longer prompt with more tokens to be processed, subsequently resulting in longer processing time and higher monetary costs.
+Moreover, since too many examples might lead to long-context errors, we select $n=3$ as suggested in \cite{arora2022ask}.

 Step 3: we aggregate the results via a majority vote strategy.
-LLM generates a candidate JSON for each prompt and we aggregate the results by taking a \textit{Element-Wise Majority Vote} strategy, where \textit{Element} refers to our target attribute.
+LLM generates a candidate JSON for each prompt and we aggregate the results by taking an \textit{Element-Wise Majority Vote} strategy, where \textit{Element} refers to our target attribute.
 For each attribute, we rank the values extracted based on occurrence frequency and choose the value of the highest frequency as the final result for that attribute.
 The resulting JSON is stored in the Structured Knowledge $\mathcal{S}$.